Arun Valley line: Services

-Based on December 2006 timetable, prior to the introduction of the train split at Horsham and the non-stop services Horsham to Barnham.
+Based in December 2006 timetable, prior to the introduction of the train split at Horsham and the non-stop services Horsham to Barnham.
 In 2016 most of the off-peak fast services reached Barnham in 80–81 minutes and Chichester in 88; peak-hour services were slightly slower.

 Stations in italics are served by through trains but are not part of the Arun Valley line.